Stockport–Stalybridge line: Service

 Before May 2018, the service operated in one direction only, on a Friday morning, leaving Stockport at 09:22 and arriving in Stalybridge at 09:42 (with train reporting number 2J45).

-In the 20 May 2018 timetable changes, Northern introduced a second (return) journey on the line, as well as shifting the day of operation to Saturday, meaning that Reddish South and Denton received a timetabled passenger services in both directions for the first time since 1992.
-In the December 2022 timetable the first train departs from Stalybridge at 08:30, arriving in Stockport at 08:59, with train reporting number 2J44.
+In the 20 May 2018 timetable changes, Northern Trains introduced a second (return) journey on the line, as well as shifting the day of operation to Saturday, meaning that Reddish South and Denton received a timetabled passenger services in both directions for the first time since 1992.
+In the December 2022 timetable, the first train departs from Stalybridge at 08:30 and arrives in Stockport at 08:59, with train reporting number 2J44.
 The train then makes a return journey leaving Stockport at 09:04 and arriving in Stalybridge at 09:28, with train reporting number 2J45.
 These services operate every Saturday and call at the intermediate stations in both directions.

-Reinstatement of regular passenger service
+Reinstatement of regular passenger services

 In March 2020, a bid was made to the Restoring Your Railway fund to pay for a feasibility study into reinstating services on the Stockport to Ashton via Denton Junction section of the line.
 This bid was unsuccessful.
 In October 2021, it was announced by the UK government that a further bid to the third round of the Restoring Your Railway fund was successful, seeing up to £50,000 contributed towards developing early stage proposals.
-The bid proposes either reinstatement of heavy rail services to Manchester Victoria, or a light rail service extending from the existing Manchester Metrolink East Manchester Line terminus at Ashton-under-Lyne.
+The bid proposes either reinstatement of heavy rail services to Manchester Victoria or a light rail service extending from the existing Manchester Metrolink East Manchester Line terminus at Ashton-under-Lyne.